VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 Importantly, the University requires that all employees report allegations of violations to this policy to the Title IX Coordinator.
 This allows the University to offer supportive measures to all Complainants and ensures that the University provides students and employees an educational environment free from discrimination.

-When the University has actual knowledge (see Section IV, A) of Sexual Harassment I and/or Sexual Misconduct in its education program or activity against a person in the United States, the University is obligated to respond promptly in a manner that is not deliberately indifferent.
+When the University has actual knowledge (see Section IV, A) of Sexual Harassment I in its educational program or activity against a person in the United States, the University is obligated to respond promptly in a manner that is not deliberately indifferent.

 B. Time Limitation for Reporting Sexual Misconduct